All Episodes

 I thought Saddam Hussein didn't have any chemical weapons or any other weapons of mass destruction.

-So we've got two reports, Wall Street Journal and the UK telegraph, both saying that the ISIS jihadists have seized Saddam Hussein's chemical weapons facility.
+So we've got two reports, Wall Street Journal and the UK Telegraph, both saying that the ISIS jihadists have seized Saddam Hussein's chemical weapons facility.

-Chemical weapons facility.
+Chemical weapons facility?

 I thought there weren't any chemical weapons.

-I thought we didn't find any, or other weapons of mass destruction.
+I thought we didn't find any or other weapons of mass destruction.

 Which takes me back to Dick Cheney's answer.

-The second soundbite that we played.
+The second soundbite that we played after Megan Kelly asked him this question.

-After Meghan Kelly asked him this question, time and again, history's proven you got it wrong as well, sir.
+Time and again, history's proven you got it wrong as well, sir.

 You said there's no doubt Saddam Hussein had weapons of mass destruction.

-You said we'd be greeted as liberators, said the Iraq insurgency was in its last throws.
+Said the Iraq insurgency was in its last throes.

 You said that after our intervention, extremists would have to rethink their strategy of jihad.